Tools4ever-NIM/NIM-System-PowerShell-Microsoft-DNS-Server/README.md

-# NIM-System-PowerShell-Microsoft-DNS-Server
-Microsoft DNS Server
+# Microsoft DNS Server

-# Available Tables
+## Data Tables
 - Zones
 - Zone Records

+## Actions
+N/A

-# Requirements
+# NIM Docs
-- Read rights to DNS Server
-- DNS Server Management Tools installed
+The official NIM documentation can be found at: https://docs.nimsuite.com